11ty/eleventy-benchmark/README.md

 * Each individual template uses:
     - A layout file (of the same template type).
     - A tag to make it part of a collection
-    - Front matter data uses in the template content body
+    - Front matter data used in the template content body
     - Markdown files are preprocessed by Liquid (as is Eleventy default)
     - Templates are not tiny—they use content and the output HTML is about 10KB.
 * Template types have one index page template that lists all the templates in a custom sorted collection based on a front matter value.